Drakkar-Software/OctoBot-Docs/guides/customize-your-octobot.md

 OctoBot default tentacles are automatically installed when first starting your OctoBot.

-You can re-install them anytime using the following command arguments to your OctoBot: `tentacles --install --all`
+You can re-install them anytime using the following command arguments with your OctoBot: `tentacles --install --all`

 It is also possible to install a tentacles package using the web interface Tentacles tab.